Trentonom0r3/CeLux/README.md

 ### Usage Example

-Here’s an example of how to use FFMPyLib for resampling audio from a media file:
+Hereâ€™s an example of how to use FFMPyLib for resampling audio from a media file:

 ```cpp
 #include "MediaFormat.hpp"